mcxr-org/MCXR/README.md

-# ⚠️ MCXR Development has been paused until further notice ⚠️
+# MCXR development has been halted until further notice
-The details behind this are messy but MCXR Desktop will not recive any updates or fixes for the forseeable future.

-Until then I recommend using the [Vivecraft Port](https://github.com/ferriarnus/VivecraftMod) which has Quilt, Forge and Fabric support.
+Instead I recommend using the [Vivecraft Mixin Port](https://modrinth.com/mod/vivecraft) which has Quilt, Forge and Fabric support.

 ---